tylerwillis/super-tortoise/content/pages/investing.md

       accredited investors.

-      When I started investing, I was one of the few people that raised a small VC fund while continuing to operate.
-I believed I could do both things well at the same time, and that being an active operator gave me more ability to find interesting companies and provide relevant help to them.
+      When I started investing, I was one of the first people to raise a small VC fund without going full-time.
+I believed I could do both things well at the same time and that being an active operator gave me more ability to find interesting companies and provide relevant help to them.

       Since then, I've been one of the earliest investors in companies that are